Vercii/aws-cpe-notes/module3.md

 - Vanilla Kubernete is an open-source application, mostly known as a service too complex for beginners.
 Amazon EKS makes this easier by providing a fully managed service dedicated to running Kubernetes on AWS.
 Deploying, managing, and scaling containerized apps using open source Kubernetes are all simplified.

 Launch Types: <br>
 1. <b>EKS with EC2:</b> Best for companies needing full control over infrastructure.
-Offering deep customization of EC2 instances with Kubernetes scalibility.
+Offering deep customization of EC2 instances with Kubernetes scalability.
 Ideal for complex, and large-scale workloads. <br>
 2. <b>EKS with Fargate:</b> Best for implementing Kubernetes flexibilitiy without managing the servers.
 It combines Kubernetes power with serveerless simplicity. <br>

 ## Amazon Elastic Container Registry (ECR)